polsub24/COVID-FIGHTERS/README.md

 The "Test Yourself" option allows users to perform a basic self-assessment to gauge the likelihood of contracting COVID-19.
 It includes:

 * A questionnaire asking about symptoms like fever, cough, difficulty breathing, and loss of taste/smell.
-* A risk analysis based on answers, medical history, and recent travel.
+* A risk analysis based on symptoms that you currently have.
 * Suggestions on whether to seek medical advice, get tested, or self-isolate.
-* Links to nearby testing centers.

 # 3. Safety Precautions Page
 This page offers essential guidelines on how to stay safe during the pandemic.
 It includes: